Try these 4 new gins for your next summer soiree

 The gin embraces the piquancy of the pickle and presents a palate of voluptuous, vinegary flavour, making it a natural choice for your next dirty martini.

 Resident maverick spirit Alexandre Gabriel developed this ultra-limited dry gin (only 3000 bottles produced) to appease the adventurous drinker.

 As with all Citadelle gins, Vive Le Cornichon ($100) has also been distilled using the patented process of gradual infusion of juniper berries and 19 other botanicals, this time with the saline flavours of the cornichon added to the mix.
 Available at EC Proof.

 Hendrick’s continues to be inspired by otherworldly concepts – the moon for Lunar gin, a poesie of flowers for Midsummer Solstice.
 This year, master distiller Leslie Gracie sought inspiration in the seas and the rugged coastline of Ayrshire for the new Hendrick’s Neptunia ($115).

 “You have that distinctive fresh character of coastal herbs, depth of flavour from the sea botanicals and an unmistakable clean, bright citrus finish that lifts and lightens in a round, refreshing way that makes it Hendrick’s,” says Grace.

-It promises to capture a “mysterious blend of Scottish coastal botanicals” with no further elaboration on the botanicals used to bring about this subtle shift in flavour.
+Gracie talks of a “mysterious blend of Scottish coastal botanicals” with no further elaboration on the botanicals used to bring about this subtle shift in flavour.

-Neptunia is classic Hendricks on the nose with an exaggerated floral and citrus tone.
+Neptunia is classic Hendrick’s on the nose with an exaggerated floral and citrus tone.
 This is a novel diversion from the original formula, although not a massive change to alarm the fandom.
 Available at Cold Storage and Lazmall.